 5. Safety skills are requirements of the American Red Cross to pass each level.
 A day will be set aside each session to cover these basic safety and survival skills.

 6. Due to class sizes and student/teacher ratios, make-up lessons are not available for students who are unable to attend a regularly scheduled class.
 If a lesson is cancelled due to severe weather or pool closure, we will attempt to provide make-up time whenever possible.
 Check our webpage for weather related cancellations.

 7. Children over the age of five are not allowed in the opposite gender locker room.
 Please utilize our family locker room for this purpose.

 8. Ensure that children take a shower and use the bathroom before their lesson.
 Children under the age of three or people who experience accidents are required to wear a waterproof swim diaper covered by a swimsuit.

 9. Remove shoes before entering the pool deck.
 You are more than welcome to bring a pair of sandals to wear solely on the pool deck.

 10. Long hair must be held back with a ponytail or barrettes.

 11. No food, drink, gum or glass allowed on the pool deck.

-12. Goggles may be used by children in levels 4 and higher.
+12. Students in level 4 and higher may wear goggles.
 It is important for the kids to learn to swim without goggles first to be comfortable putting their faces in the water.